steltenpower/swipaLOD/README.md

 <img src="https://www.w3.org/TR/rdf11-primer/example-multiple-graphs-iris.jpg"></td></tr></table>
 The fun part of Linked Data is that you can query a combination of graphs, here the blue and the green, as if they were one graph on one system.
 You could for example ask (first in a technical language named SPARQL, later possibly taking in natural language processing options that do already exist): "Which persons are interested in stuff by Leonardo da Vinci?".

+# below only some useful needles in a big haystack

 ## Drawing process
 - Creating new nodes and edges with the flick of a finger: an arrow with 3 locations for **optional** text (spoken or typed): before+along+after (where the first and/or last could already exist there)